 The OSHA Confined Spaces in Construction final rule, issued May 4, 2015, was unclear about how it applied to attics and crawlspaces in residential construction.
 However, a settlement has been reached between OSHA and interested parties who negotiated the rule and OSHA has withdrawn prior information including a “Fact Sheet” pertaining to attics and crawlspaces.
 The agreement clarifies that the Confined Spaces in Construction final rule has a very limited application in the residential HVAC industry including that attics, basements, and crawl spaces in a residential home will not typically be defined as, or trigger the requirements of, a permit-required confined space as they typically do not contain the types of hazards or potential hazards that make a confined space a permit-required confined space.

 OSHA has published a set of Questions and Answers (Q&As) that describe application of the rule to common spaces in the residential homebuilding industry.
-The list of Q&As can be found on the OSHA website

 The Q&As define “residential home building” or “residential home construction”; clarify that the vast majority of the rule’s requirements only apply to permit-required confined spaces; and clarifies that the performance of duties outside of an attic would rarely turn a “confined space” into a “permit-required confined space” (because that work is unlikely to create a hazardous atmosphere or physical hazard in the attic that could impede the ability of an entrant to safely exit the space without assistance).